Christopher W Olsen

 Research

-Dr. Olsen's research career at the UW-Madison School of Veterinary Medicine spanned 1992-2012 and was devoted to issues of influenza virus molecular epidemiology and pathogenesis.
+Dr. Olsen's laboratory research career at the UW-Madison School of Veterinary Medicine (1992-2012) was devoted to issues of influenza virus molecular epidemiology and pathogenesis.
 In particular, his lab's work contributed to the understanding of zoonotic infections with swine influenza viruses, the molecular evolution of influenza viruses in pigs, and aspects of influenza virus infection of respiratory epithelial cells (including creation of an in vitro differentiated respiratory epithelial cell model system).
-Upon accepting a campus-wide administrative position in 2012, he discontinued his active research program.
-During his research career, he published 60 referreed research papers, 86 research abstracts, and multiple book chapters and proceedings papers.
-He was an invited speaker at conferences throughout Northa America, Central America, Europe, Africa and Asia.
-His lab was awarded $1.9 million in external competitive grants and Dr. Olsen was co-investigoator on over $4 million in other grants.
+Due to administrative responsibilities, he discontinued his laboratory research program in 2011 and is no longer accepting students for laboratory research, but continues to develop field research projects in global health, with a focus on community education topics.
+Dr. Olsen has published over 65 refereed research and education journal publications and reviews; 86 abstracts; and has given over 60 invited presentations across five continents.
+Dr. Olsen has been principal investigator or co-investigator on nearly $6 million in research grants.

 Responsibilities